-How to Format the Hard Disk?
+How To Format The Hard Disk?

+Read about the difference between quick and full formatting, and how to use Windows standard disk format tool.
 Any hard disk has to be formatted before even a single file is written to it, and this is an obligatory condition!
 In fact, hard disks are formatted in many cases: not only at the beginning, when it is brand new, but also as a common step in reinstallation of your OS, when you need to quickly delete all files from the disk, when you want to change the file system and so on.